Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Tunisia is whichever brand rides Tunisie Telecom, Ooredoo or Orange with the broadest verified coverage for your route, honest fair use terms, working hotspot, and a clean way around Tunisia's SIM-registration rule.
+HelloRoam is Simscanner's top-ranked travel eSIM for Tunisia, with the cheapest sourced entry we tracked from $2.59.
 Tunisia does require ID to register a local prepaid SIM, so a travel eSIM that settles identity at checkout spares you the passport desk at a Tunis kiosk.
 Coverage clusters along the Mediterranean coast through Tunis, Sousse, Sfax and the resorts, thinning across the Saharan interior.
 Weigh the brands in the ranking below.

 The ranking